Installing Fiber Optic Cable

 The Network Installers specialize in various fiber optic cable installation services to deliver the speed and reliability of service your business depends on.
 We offer fiber optic fusion splicing and cable repair, as well as regular network audits to ensure the integrity of your fiber optic cables.

-Fiber optic installation involves laying fiber optic cables to deliver high-speed internet to a building.
-Much of the world’s internet connections are based on fiber optic cables, which run between cities and countries.
-However, fiber optic installation is also possible in residential areas and business districts.
+Fiber optic installation involves fiber optic cable laying to deliver high-speed internet to a building.
+Much of the world’s internet connections are based on fiber optic cables running between cities and countries.
+However, fiber optic installation is also possible in residential and business districts.

-- FTTP (fiber to the premises) – optical fiber is laid all the way to your building.
+- FTTP (fiber to the premises) – optical fiber is laid to your building.
 From here, optical network terminals convert the signal from optical to electrical.

-- FTTB (fiber to the building or business) – this works as above.
+- FTTB (fiber to the building or business) works as above.

-- FTTC/N (fiber to the curb of node) – fiber is laid to the node, but copper continues the connection within the building.
+- FTTC/N (fiber to the curb of the node) – fiber is laid to the node, but copper continues the fiber optic connection within the building.

 - Direct fiber – this is recommended for small service areas where excellent bandwidth is required.

 For indoor fiber optic installation, fiber optic cable is often run through an existing conduit.
-You can also install it in plenum spaces, suspended from the ceiling, or placed in cable trays beneath a raised floor.
+You can also install indoor cables in plenum spaces, suspended from the ceiling, or placed in cable trays beneath a raised floor.